 I can show you how sentiment analysis works based on Brand24.

 The tool offers a state-of-the-art sentiment analysis algorithm.

 The algorithm is based on a deep learning mechanism.
-The AI works similar to human brain — similar words will have similar sentiment.
+The AI works similar to human brain — the sentiment algorithm will assign similar sentiment to similar words.

 Moreover, the tool analyses sentiment based on the families of languages.
-That not only makes it more accurate, it also allows the tool to analyse sentiment in dialects.
+That not only makes the algorithm more accurate, it also allows the tool to analyse sentiment of different dialects.

 Sentiment analysis is available for more than 100 languages.

 Sentiment analysis works both for mentions from news sites and social media mentions.

 The social media platform of choice for financial journalists is Twitter.
 That makes it perfect for media monitoring and sentiment analysis for stock market.

-Tweets regarding financial news are short, precise, and logic.
+Tweets regarding financial news are short, precise, and logical.
 These make them perfect for sentiment analysis.

 Can market sentiment help predict changes in stock prices?

 Does it sound too good to be true?

 In the constant news cycle it’s hard to distinguish between well-researched information and an unverified scheme.

 You might have some questions about the use of market sentiment to predict changes in stock prices.

 Sentiment analysis and stock market is a well-researched problem.

 Our intuition tells us that price and sentiment are at least correlated.
-What we didn’t know is which factor has a primary effect.
+What we didn’t know is which factor had a primary effect on the stock market.

 Does negative sentiment influence the stock prices?
 Or is it the other way around — the stock prices increased thus creating positive sentiment?